A Statistical Test of Walrasian Equilibrium by Means of Complex Networks Theory: Introduction

 The structure of the paper is the following.
-In section 2 we discuss the main ideas to build the ensembles of complex networks.
-In sections 3,4,5 we build the ensembles.
-In section 6 we apply our modeling to illustrate the role played by $T$ in terms of statistical uncertainty over market states.
-In section 7 we further analyze the parallel between thermodynamic and economic equilibrium as addressed in the economic literature.
-Section 8 is devoted to some conclusions.
+In section \ref{sec: prel} we discuss the main ideas to build the ensembles of complex networks.
+In section \ref{sec: ens} we build the ensembles.
+In section \ref{sec: appl} we illustrate the role played by $T$ in terms of statistical uncertainty over market states.
+The main result of this section consists in showing that general equilibrium theory imposes highly restrictive conditions upon market configurations.
+In section 5 we further analyze the parallel between thermodynamic and economic equilibrium as addressed in the economic literature.
+Section 6 is devoted to some conclusions.